Tablets – Recylce IT Safely

 14. WEEE Ireland collected 38,215 tonnes of e-waste in 2024, achieving a 9.5kg per capita recycling rate and exceeding EU targets with a 96% material recovery rate. .
 (Source: WEEE Ireland)

-15. Irish households disposed of 3.2 million lamps and lightbulbs, 195,000 televisions and monitors, and 13 million small appliances in one year.
+15. Irish households disposed of 3.2 million lamps and lightbulbs, 195,000 televisions and monitors, and 13 million small appliances including toys in one year.
 (Source: WEEE Ireland)

 16. Many electronic devices contain valuable metals such as copper, silver, and gold, which can be recovered through recycling.